Creamy Pasta Fagioli with Kale

 Stovetop Directions:

-- Heat the olive oil in a large pot or Dutch oven over medium heat.
-Add the onion and cook until softened, stirring frequently.
-Stir in the garlic and cook until fragrant, about 1 minute.
+- Heat 2 tablespoons extra-virgin olive oil in a large pot or Dutch oven over medium heat.
+Add 1 cup chopped onion and cook until softened, stirring frequently.
+Stir in 3 finely chopped garlic clovesand cook until fragrant, about 1 minute.

-- Add the tomatoes, pasta, beans, thyme, red pepper and broth or water.
-Add 1 ½ teaspoons kosher salt.
+- Add 1 cup dry-packed sun dried tomatoes, 1 cup uncooked dried soup pasta, 2 15-ounce cans cannellini beans, 2 teaspoons chopped fresh thyme or rosemary, ½ teaspoon crushed red chili pepper5 cups vegetable broth.
+Add 1 ½ teaspoons kosher salt and the Parmesan rind, if you have one.
 Bring to a boil, then cover and lower the heat to a simmer.
 Cook 15 minutes, until the pasta is al dente.

-- Stir in the kale and cream if using.
+- Stir in 1 bunch chopped Tuscan or curly kale and cream if using.
+Heat for a minute or two until the greens wilt and turn bright green.
 Serve in bowls and sprinkle with grated Parmesan.

 Pressure cooker instructions